thvdveld/smoltcp-rpl-docs/src/rpl_introduction.md

 # RPL

-Routing Protocol for Low-Power and lossy networks (RPL), defined in [RFC 6550](), is a routing protocol for Low-Power and Lossy Networks (LLNs) These networks are characterized by:
+Routing Protocol for Low-Power and lossy networks (RPL), defined in [RFC 6550](), is a routing protocol for Low-Power and Lossy Networks (LLNs).
+These networks are characterized by:
 - low bandwidth;
 - high packet loss rates;